UnivLille-Meta/Miage-C3P/groups/Group11/Readme_Chess_Katas.md

 # Obede

-# Chess - Kata "Add Pawn Promotion"
+## Chess - Kata "Add Pawn Promotion"

 ## Kata Objective

-Implement pawn promotion with:
+### Implement pawn promotion with:
 - **UI players**: Dialog to choose piece (Queen/Rook/Bishop/Knight)
 - **Bots**: Automatic promotion to Queen

 ---
+## Testing Pawn Promotion

+### 1. Manual testing with UI:

+- Move a pawn to the last rank (row 8 for white, row 1 for black)
+- A dialog window will appear asking you to choose a piece
+- Click on your preferred piece (Queen, Rook, Bishop, or Knight)

+### 2. Testing with Bot:

+- Click the "Play!" button
+- Bots automatically promote pawns to queens

 ## Reverse Engineering Process (Following Course Methodology)